 You can visit our eBooks, eAudiobooks and eMagazines page for more information about accessing our online products.

-Out Lit new and classic fiction
+LGBTQ+ and classic fiction

 We have a wide selection of new and classic fiction including science fiction, comedy and erotica.

 Brooklyn, 2001.
 It is the evening of 16-year-old Melody's coming of age ceremony in her grandparents' brownstone.
 Watched lovingly by her relatives and friends, making her entrance to the music of Prince, she wears a special custom-made dress - the very same dress that was sewn for a different wearer, Melody's mother, for a celebration that ultimately never took place.

 Aging and reclusive Hollywood movie icon Evelyn Hugo is finally ready to tell the truth about her glamorous and scandalous life.
 But when she chooses unknown magazine reporter Monique Grant for the job, no one is more astounded than Monique herself.